 What is *69?

 You may have heard of dialing star 69 or *69 on a landline, a method otherwise known as “last call return”.
 This is an “old school” way of checking which number called you last on a landline phone.
-It gives you the option of calling that number back, provided it’s not private or unknown.
+This is one of many phone tricks that give you the option of calling that number back, provided it’s not private or unknown.
 Now, there are several benefits to *69, including the ability to:

 - Quickly return missed calls that you weren’t able to answer immediately